bdaiinstitute/lottery_tickets/README.md

 This will train a flow model and output the paths to where all the checkpoints (including the final one `fm_policy.pt`) are saved.

 # todos
-- remove `mg_frankasim.py` when ready.
-- get flow model
-- get data collect
-- train policy
+- example for running policy with gym env.
-- experiments for getting lottery tickets
+- experiments for getting lottery tickets.
+- examples of pretrained policies and golden tickets we have found
+- viz.
+- speed stuff
+- linting, etc.
-- viz
+- tests

 - the `hil_gym` gym enviornment doesn't have a made where it returns both block position + images.
 For now, we just do block position, so written data has empty images + policy only operates on low-dim obs.
 We should support adding images for visuomotor policy testing.